Mathematical optimization for sustainable value

 Companies often have to ensure they get the right balance between new manufacturing technology and various energy needs and emissions or different sewage and waste management for different facilities.
 Alternative means of transport and routes to reduce CO2 emissions also have to be taken into consideration in both procurement and sales logistics.

 With analytical optimization software such as OPTANO you can find the optimal solution even when it comes to conflicting goals.
 One example here is the choice of manufacturing sites: on the hand high costs for production plants and emissions certificates support centralized production.
 On the other hand decentralized distribution of production sites means short transit routes and shorter distances to customers.
-With the help of a mathematical model all of these measures are identified which work towards the desired reduction in emissions but reduce costs at the same time and thus consider total profitability.
+A mathematical model is used to identify precisely those measures that reduce energy consumption, achieve the desired reduction in emissions, and at the same time reduce costs, thus taking into account overall profitability.
 In this way, all the planned sustainability measures with regard to their effect and cost implication can be assessed – and performed in the next step.

 Postponing Earth Overshoot Day